NERSC/spack-infrastructure/docs/spack_training.rst

        io:  Input/output software

-In order to setup our environment let's source the setup script which will create a clean python environment to perform our spack builds.
+In order to setup our environment, let's source the setup script which will create a clean python environment to perform our Spack builds.
 Please run the following commands:

 .. code-block:: console